 Child Life Specialist Internship (Minnesota)

-Mayo School of Health Sciences offers a 480-hour internship in child life at Mayo Clinic's campus in Rochester, Minn.
+Mayo School of Health Sciences offers a 480-hour internship in child life at Mayo Clinic's campus in Rochester, Minnesota.
 This internship meets the requirements for those students who wish to become a Certified Child Life Specialist (CCLS).
 For detailed information related to the internship experience, please see the Curriculum section.

 Child life interns are given opportunities to apply their academic learning to patient care interactions and guided to refine skills in establishing professional relationships, patient assessments, preparing children for hospital procedures and facilitating coping skills, and supporting patient- and family-centered care.